Why Am I Drawn to Emotionally Unavailable People?

 Loyalty and Emotional Unavailability

-Family Constellations explores how relationship patterns may become connected to unconscious loyalty within the family system.
+Family Constellations also looks at how relationship patterns may become connected to unconscious loyalty within the family system.

 A person may unconsciously remain loyal to: